tvp-freeports/analysis_finance_reports/docs/source/usage/command.rst

 """""""""""""

 This values goes from 0 to 5, 0 indicate min verbosity called ``CRITICAL VERBOSITY`` and 4 indicate the max verbosity also called ``DEBUG VERBOSITY``, 5 is the ``NOSET VERBOSITY``.
-The meaning of the others levels are the ones used by the python `logging package <https://docs.python.org/3/library/logging.html>`_:
+The meaning of the other levels are the ones used by the python `logging package <https://docs.python.org/3/library/logging.html>`_:

 +-----------+----------------------------------------------------------------------------+
 | freeports | `logging <https://docs.python.org/3/library/logging.html#logging-levels>`_ |